zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 review the Product table from SQL explorer

-add a required validation in Title,ISBN and author and add migration,update database add a product to Repository
+add a required validation in Title,ISBN and author and add migration,update database add a product to Repository,IProductRepository and add update method inside it add a product to UnitOfWork and IUnitOfWork build and check error